 AnkaDOS is designed to run in devices within building automation systems.
 These devices are important for a number of stakeholders in the process of planning, designing, installing, commissioning and maintaining buildings.
 Our value proposition addresses the acute pain points of three of the core stakeholder groups.

-Control Contractor and System Integrators: Through the intelligence inherent in AnkaDOS, contractors and system integrators can enjoy lower installation labor costs that we estimate at around 50% less than current products.
-As a widely used platform, as AnkaDOS is designed to be, firms will also benefit from an increase of educated labor force, especially younger workforce to replace the aging professionals in the space.
+Through the intelligence inherent in AnkaDOS, contractors and system integrators can enjoy lower installation labor costs that we estimate at around 50% less than current products.
+As a widely used platform, as AnkaDOS is designed to be, firms will also benefit from an increase of educated labor force, especially the younger workforce to replace the aging professionals in the space.

-Energy and other types of Consultants: There are a growing number of consultants who advise building owners on system design, energy use, sustainability and building performance.
-Most of these consultants leverage the growing sophistication of analytic tools, their core need being data from buildings.
+There are a growing number of consultants who advise building owners on system design, energy use, sustainability, and building performance.
+Most of these consultants leverage the growing sophistication of analytic tools, their core needs being data from buildings.
 By designing AnkaDOS as a data-centric platform, these consultants are better able to accomplish their work.

-Building owners and managers: While the two above value propositions naturally flow to the benefit of building owners, we feel that the true value of AnkaDOS to owners is flexibility to choose between vendors, and the transparency of the services they will offer.
-Through the broad adoption of AnkaDOS, vendors will be unable to use predatory lockin, relying instead on the value of their service and offering.
+While the other two value propositions naturally flow to the benefit of building owners, we feel that the true value of AnkaDOS to owners is flexibility to choose between vendors and the transparency of the services they will offer.
+Through the broad adoption of AnkaDOS, vendors will be unable to use predatory lockin, relying instead on the value of their service and offers.